A daily blog of my robotics journey in SF, Summer 2025

 Adding chess board orientation, next move prediction and varying computer strength

-Tuesday, 25th of June One major missing piece was enabling the computer to determine the correct orientation of the chessboard.
-Without this, the PFN - and therefore the next move prediction - would be incorrect.
-I considered ways to detect the orientation automatically, but since it’s impossible to infer it reliably at all stages of the game, especially in the endgame, I decided the user will need to set it manually.
+One major missing piece was enabling the computer to determine the correct orientation of the chessboard.
+Without this, the PFN — and therefore the next-move prediction — would be incorrect.
+I considered ways to detect the orientation automatically, but since it’s impossible to infer reliably at all stages of the game, especially in the endgame, I decided the user will need to set it manually.

 I also integrated Stockfish to predict the next move and made the engine strength configurable, so you can practise against the robot at different difficulty levels.
 Ideally, it could also provide verbal feedback on your moves — but I’ll leave that as an optional feature for later.